mradionov/karma-jasmine-diff-reporter/README.md

 *Note: there are matchers like `toBeTruthy` or `toBeDefined` in Jasmine, but they won't be highlighted because the messages outputed are `Expected 0 to be truthy` or `Expected undefined to be defined` respectively, and words `truthy` and `defined` are not the part of JavaScript.*

+*Note: if you use custom matchers, they also might be accidently highlighted, if their messages match the patterns I use to extract the data for comparison.
+There is no a solution to disable it yet.
+You can find more about custom matchers below.*

 ### Support

 Only Jasmine 2.x is supported, this extension **will not work** with Jasmine 1.3.

 ### Installation

-The easiest way is to keep `karma-jasmine-diff-reporter` as a devDependency in your `package.json`:
+The easiest way is to keep *karma-jasmine-diff-reporter* as a devDependency in your `package.json`:

 ```json
 {